This post may contain affiliate links and I may earn a commission from qualifying purchases. Please read my disclosure policy.

 Here are the most widespread designations of the hibiscus tea in the world: Karkade (Egypt), agua de Jamaica or Jamaica juice/water( Mexico), folere (Cameroon), gooseberry country (Antilles), dableni (Mali, Ivory Coast, or Burkina), karakandji (Central Africa), Zobo (Nigeria), Ngai Ngai (Congo), rose tea, Tea of the Empire, drink of the Pharaohs, etc.

-Green (or white) hibiscus flowers or calyces are often used for the preparation of sauces and different condiments, and it is common to use the red flowers to make hibiscus syrup.
+Green (or white) hibiscus flowers or calyces are often used for the preparation of sauces and different condiments, and it is common to use the red flowers to make a really wonderful thick hibiscus syrup.

 Be careful though, as there are more than 200 species of hibiscus in the world, they are not all consumable, and only the infusion of hibiscus sabdariffa gives a proper hibiscus tea.
 Some people also make confectionery like candied hibiscus which can be enjoyed just like a candy.